The City of Kingston, NY

 Accessory Dwelling Units in the City of Kingston

 Accessory dwelling units in the City of Kingston are legal citywide under the City's recently adopted form-based code.
 The City held an accessory dwelling unit design competition in 2023, see here.
-Pre-approved construction sets for the winning design will be published in early 2024.
+Pre-approved construction sets for the winning design by DEMO Architecture are now available for use, free of charge.

 Kingston Water Department Accessory Dwelling Unit Guidance